Building a digital Red Bull Basement

-The initiative challenges student innovators to drive positive change and brings together people from across the world to exchange ideas and explore creative solutions, which is a little different from extreme mountain biking.
+The program challenges student innovators to drive positive change and brings together people from across the world to exchange ideas and explore creative, technology solutions, which is a little different from extreme mountain biking.

 Working in a real-time environment means there’s little room for error

-We started working on this project at the end of last year, exploring ways inject a digital element into the global series of events, which had been based around physical interactions.
+We started working on this project at the end of 2019, exploring ways to inject a digital element into the global series of events, which had been based around physical interactions.

 Going digital – in fast forward